Mental Health Treatment

 Pacific Clinics provides prevention and early intervention services, mental health and behavioral health treatment, and wellness services to children, youth, transitional age youth, adults, and older adults.
 Our trained behavioral health professionals use evidence-based programs to provide the most appropriate care to clients wherever they feel the most comfortable: in our offices, at schools, in homes, and in the community.

-With over 60 locations in over 4 counties and 1,100 staff who speak 14 languages and dialects, we provide life-saving and life-changing services tailored to the individual.
+With over 60 locations in over four counties and 1,100 staff who speak over 14 languages and dialects, we provide life-saving and life-changing services tailored to the individual.
 (Our language capacity includes: Armenian, Cantonese, several Chinese dialects, Cambodian, English, Farsi, Korean, Mandarin, Russian, Spanish, Tagalog, Vietnamese, Ethiopian, French, German, Hindi, Iabo, Italian, Japanese, Kiswahili, Punjabi, and Swahili.)

 Call (877)-PC-CARES (877-722-2737) to speak with a specialist who will direct you to the best clinic for you.